-The first four tutorials in this chapter illustrate Spartan's automatic procedure for guessing transition-state geometries based on its library of organic reactions.
-They also illustrate the use of vibrational analysis (infrared spectroscopy) to verify that a particular structure corresponds to a transition state and to show the motion connecting it to reactants and products.
-The fifth tutorial illustrates how a reaction may be driven through a transition state.
+The tutorials in this chapter illustrate Spartan's automatic procedure for guessing transition-state geometries based on its library of reactions.
+They also illustrate the use of vibrational analysis (infrared spectroscopy) to verify that a particular structure corresponds to a transition state and to show the motion leading it to reactants and products, as well as introducing the use of additional computational models (outside of the standard $\omega B97X$ -D/6-31G).
+An example of a transition state calculation for an organometallic reaction is provided in the fifth tutorial.
+The sixth tutorial illustrates how a reaction may be driven through a transition state.
 This tutorial, along with the fourth tutorial, draw the connection between relative activation energies and kinetic product distributions.
 The last tutorial in this chapter illustrates how transition states may be extracted from the Spartan Reaction Database.